 The following are other basic expenses which are taken into account up to a reasonable amount:

-- housing (e.g., rent, maintenance charge, upkeep costs for a single-family home, household electricity and home insurance)
+- (e.g., rent, maintenance charge, upkeep costs for a single-family home, household electricity and home insurance)

-- other medical expenses apart from those covered by the basic amount (e.g., health centre user fees, copayments on prescription medicines, and eyeglasses)
+- (e.g., health centre user fees, copayments on prescription medicines, and )

-- if a child's parents live in separate households, the costs incurred by the non-custodial parent for seeing the child, to the extent that they are based on an agreement confirmed by the municipal social services office or on a court decision
+- and that the costs are based either on an agreement confirmed by a municipal authority or the wellbeing services county or on a court decision

 You must be prepared to show proof of your expenses (for example in the form of a rental agreement or invoice).
 Usually Kela recognises the expenses as such unless they are considered to be unreasonably large.